Generate accessible PDFs from

 PDF/UA and WCAG compliant

-axesWord is the only tool for creating PDFs from Microsoft Word that are accessible and PDF/UA and WCAG compliant – with just one click.
-And it works for elements like footnotes, tables, hyphenation, captions, or headers and footers.
+axesWord is a high-quality add-in for Microsoft Word that creates accessible PDFs according to PDF/UA and WCAG in just a few clicks.
+It also works for elements like footnotes, tables, hyphenation, captions, or headers and footers.

 Productive and cost-saving